Blockmage/typed_sentinels/docs/index.md

 # typed-sentinels

-Statically-typed sentinel objects with singleton qualities for Python 3.12+.
+Statically-typed sentinel objects with singleton qualities.

 ![Example of Sentinel class mimicking parameterized type](./images/sentinel.png)

-## Why typed-sentinels?
+## Why `typed-sentinels`?

-`Sentinel` instances provide type-safe placeholder objects that maintain singleton behavior.
-They're perfect for default parameter values when `None` isn't appropriate or when you need type safety.
+`Sentinel` instances provide unique placeholder objects that maintain singleton behavior for a given type.
+They are particularly well-suited for use with types requiring parameters which are only available at runtime, where creating a default instance of the type may not be possible in advance, but the structural contract of the type is otherwise guaranteed to be fulfilled once present.

 ### Key Benefits

-- **Type Safety**: `Sentinel` objects appear as their target type to static type checkers.
+- **Type safety**: `Sentinel` objects appear as their target type to static type checkers.
-- **Singleton Behavior**: Only one instance exists per type hint.
-- **Thread Safety**: Safe for concurrent access across multiple threads.
-- **Immutability**: Cannot be modified after creation.
-- **Always Falsy**: Natural `if not value:` patterns.
 - **Versatile**: Emulate complex, user-defined types, even those which require parameters on instantiation.
+- **Natural usage**: `Sentinel` instances are always falsey, enabling natural `if not: ...` patterns.
+- **Lightweight singleton**: `Sentinel` objects are incredibly lightweight, with only one instance per assigned type.

 ## Installation